galexrt/srcds_exporter/README.md

 * [Garry's Mod](https://store.steampowered.com/app/4000/Garrys_Mod/)
 * [Counter-Strike: Source](https://store.steampowered.com/app/240/CounterStrike_Source/)

-It may work with newer Source Engine games like [Counter-Strike: Global Offensive](http://store.steampowered.com/app/730/CounterStrike_Global_Offensive/) too, but hasn't been tested by the project team.
+It may work with newer Source Engine games like [Counter-Strike: Global Offensive](http://store.steampowered.com/app/730/CounterStrike_Global_Offensive/) too, but hasn't been tested too much by the project team.

 If you have any issues with a game, please create an issue containing the rcon output of `status` command and we'll look into it.